NOKNOKSoftware/scss-web-bundler-scaffold/README.md

-# Sass Web Bundler Scaffold
+# Scss Web Bundler Scaffold
-Automatic scaffolding for a sass web bundles powered by gulp-sass.
+Automatic scaffolding for a scss web bundles powered by gulp-sass.
 Geared towards WordPress development

 ## Prerequists:
 Make sure you install the following